Vizir/simple-json-logger/README.md

 # @vizir/simple-json-logger

-A fast, simple and opinionated json logger.
+A fast, simple and opinionated json logger to stdout.

+## Motivation

+This library is designed to be an easy and fast way to log json messages to `stdout`.

+If you want a more advanced solution, we recommend to you use [winston](https://www.npmjs.com/package/winston).

 ## Installation